 Tribal, federal, state, and municipal government organizations.
 This includes any governmental entity such as public schools, libraries, other municipal agencies, and the Local Cultural Council itself.

 Religious organizations.
 LCCs cannot fund activities that are “inherently religious” such as religious worship, instruction, and proselytization.
 Religious organizations or groups with a religious affiliation are eligible to apply for funding for a project or program that: is available to the general public. has purpose of benefitting the public, not the religious organization.

 Criteria These four rules must be followed in the review of all funding decisions and are equally important.
 LCCs have the option of developing local review criteria and may decide how to weigh their importance:

 2. Public Benefit

-• Arts refer to the creation of work in the crafts and performing, visual, media, folk, design, literary, and inter-disciplinary arts.
-In addition, they also include the presentation, preservation of, and education about works in these disciplines.
+Arts refer to the creation of work in the crafts and performing, visual, media, folk, design, literary, and inter-disciplinary arts.
+They also include the presentation, preservation of, and education about works in these disciplines.

-Local Cultural Council funds must be used to support activities that contribute to the cultural vitality of the community rather than benefiting any private individual or group.
+Public Benefit.
+LCC funds must support activities that contribute to the cultural vitality of the community rather than benefiting any private individual or group.
 However, this does not mean that a large crowd of people needs to participate to satisfy the public benefit requirement.
-Whenever possible, activities funded by Local Cultural Councils should be available to the public or community by exhibit, performance, demonstration, reading, or other means.
+Whenever possible, activities funded by LCCs should be available to the public or community by exhibit, performance, demonstration, reading, or other means.
+An important component of public benefit is advancing diversity, equity, inclusion, and access.
 Programs do not need to be in-person to provide public benefit.
-Virtual and remote programming are also effective ways to make programming available to the public while supporting efforts to maintain and promote public health.
+Virtual and remote programming are also effective ways to make programming available to the public.

 How Grant Recipients Are Paid